-Recently I spent a week at a prominent organization in the Midwest embroiled in a intense discussion about strategy with 45 of their supply chain group’s executives.
+Recently I spent a week at a prominent organization in the Midwest embroiled in an intense discussion about strategy with 45 of their supply chain group’s executives.

-The topic was hoshin, commonly known as “strategy alignment.”
-Our focus was how these executives can work together to strengthen alignment across the organization.
-Everyone agreed that they currently do not have alignment to corporate goals within their function or across functions (like HR or Product Development).
+The topic was hoshin, commonly known as “strategy (or policy) deployment,” a process that aligns — both vertically and horizontally — an organization’s functions and activities with its strategic objectives.
+Our focus was on how these executives could work together to strengthen alignment across the organization.
+Everyone agreed that they currently do not align corporate goals within their function or across functions (like HR or Product Development).

 How did this misalignment happen?
-In this particular organization, like so many, executives are measured against their department or function’s own unique goals.
-This results in conflicting priorities.
-Conflicting priorities stifle the whole organization’s drive to create value for the customer.
+Like so many, this particular organization, executives are measured against their department or function’s own unique goals, not the organization’s.
+These misplaced performance measures result in conflicting priorities, which stifle the organization’s ability to create value for the customer.

 But, what a satisfying week for all.
 Why do I say this?

-- Everyone involved (all the way up to the CEO) acknowledged there was problem and was willing to speak openly about solving it.
+- Everyone involved (up to the CEO) acknowledged the problem and was willing to speak openly about solving it.

 - We all spent one morning deeply analyzing the current process for strategic planning and thinking about ways to improve the process.